 Instead of demanding real healthcare reform, angry and frustrated Americans join rallies headed by corporate hacks like Glen Beck and others, who disseminate lies and create distractions from the core problems facing this nation.
 And Americans wonder why their living standards decline year after year, without realizing they are ultimately to blame.
 (24)

-Of the $1.3 trillion in annual healthcare expenditures arising from tax payers, two-thirds or about 6.5% of GDP is spent on public healthcare (Medicare and Medicaid).
+Of the $1.3 trillion in annual healthcare expenditures arising from tax payers, two-thirds or about 6.5% of GDP is spent on public healthcare (Medicare and Medicaid; the remainder of tax payer healthcare dollars, or 3.5% of GDP goes towards health insurance tax subsidies such as employer-based medical insurance).
 This amount alone is sufficient to provide universal healthcare in South Korea.
 Thus, the real secret is that America's healthcare system is largely a socialized monetary system for the medical-industrial complex.
 As gatekeeper for the drug and device industry, the FDA plays a pivotal role in this healthcare gravy train.

 You might recall Bush’s Medicare Part D in 2003, otherwise known as the prescription drug benefit plan.
 This law was passed during one of the most controversial gatherings ever to take place in Congress.
 Even 60 Minutes aired a segment criticized the ridiculous and arguably illegal nature of the proceedings.
 (25)

 Similar to Part D, Obama's healthcare reform law benefits the medical-industrial complex far more than the people.
 (26)